ekartashov/roo-conport-modes/docs/frameworks/akaf-architecture.md

 1. **Enhanced Strategy Repository**: Developing a more comprehensive repository of adaptation strategies for different domains
 2. **Advanced Application Patterns**: Creating more sophisticated patterns for knowledge application
-3. **Deeper Integration**: Further integration with other Phase 4 components, especially KSE and CCF
+3. **Deeper Integration**: Further integration with other autonomous frameworks, especially KSE and CCF
 4. **Learning Capabilities**: Enhancing the feedback loop with more advanced learning mechanisms
 5. **Performance Optimization**: Optimizing knowledge retrieval and adaptation for large-scale knowledge bases

 ## Conclusion

 The Adaptive Knowledge Application Framework (AKAF) provides a powerful system for adapting and applying knowledge based on context.
-By bridging the gap between stored knowledge and practical application, AKAF enhances the value of the ConPort knowledge ecosystem and contributes to the transformative goals of Phase 4.
+By bridging the gap between stored knowledge and practical application, AKAF enhances the value of the ConPort knowledge ecosystem and supports the broader autonomous framework ecosystem.